Jiaguang-NEU/ESDA/README.md

 ## References

-This repo is mainly built based on [CLIP](https://github.com/openai/CLIP), and [BAM](https://github.com/chunbolang/BAM).
+This repo is mainly built based on [ClsCLIP/ClsCLIP+](https://arxiv.org/pdf/2304.06212v1), [CLIP](https://github.com/openai/CLIP), and [BAM](https://github.com/chunbolang/BAM).
 Thanks for their great work!

 ````
-This paper is currently being reviewed by the Image and Vision Computing journal.
+This paper has been accepted by the Image and Vision Computing journal.